What if you could transform your sexless marriage into one where you “make love” all the time?

-When I’m not experiencing intimacy, I become vulnerable to substitutes that aren’t so healthy.
+When you’re not experiencing intimacy, you may become vulnerable to substitutes that aren’t so healthy.

 One husband said that after years of being rejected on a regular basis, and after begging his wife to change with no result, he started signing up on dating sites online.

 He said, “I no longer feel anything for her, and I don’t even care if she finds out.”

 It can be really painful living in a sexless marriage.